Vora-Namra/ZCRUM/README.md

-# 🧩 Jira-like Project Management Tool
+# 🧩 ZCRUM - Project Management Tool

 A robust and modern project management platform inspired by Jira — built with **Next.js**, **Clerk**, **ShadCN**, **NeonDB**, **Prisma**, and **PostgreSQL**.